 We’d want to follow the original editorial buildout plan we pioneered at SiliconANGLE for the most part, which means hiring a bullpen for the news writing, hiring a writing staff for the morning news show, and recruiting key senior editorial staffers for Breaking Analysis-style pieces.

-We’ve streamlined and reduced costs associated with our previous newsroom with an internal innovation we’ve developed at Roger Wilco called Fuel, which is a workflow management system designed to optimize writing for quality and length.
+We’ve streamlined and reduced costs associated with our previous newsroom with an internal innovation we’ve developed at Wilco Group called Fuel, which is a workflow management system designed to optimize writing for quality and length.

 The initial focus is to get the senior analysts up in place to get our core, recurring reports up and operational, as well as junior analysts that can augment operations and better scale support to large analysis customer bases.
 Additionally some of the budget is devoted to recruiting key industry analyst talent from existing enterprise firms.